 Andrew’s involvement began in 2015 when he participated in a trip to Atlanta where the volunteers worked to combat human trafficking.
 In 2016, Andrew joined the Panther Breakaway trip to Orlando which focused on poverty and food insecurity.
 During this trip, the team volunteered with the organization iDignity to help individuals acquire government-issued identification.
-Acquiring identification changed many lives because it enabled the population served to easily apply for jobs, travel and ultimately function in society.
+Acquiring identification changes many lives because it enables the population served to easily apply for jobs, travel and ultimately function in society.

 During spring of 2017, Andrew co-led a service trip for law students which focused on housing justice in Atlanta.
-The students worked alongside practicing attorneys to document unsafe housing conditions, write demand letters, and encourage landlords to make necessary repairs so that children and families had a safe home.
+The students worked alongside practicing attorneys to document unsafe housing conditions, write demand letters and encourage landlords to make necessary repairs so that children and families had a safe home.